synfig/synfig-docs/source/quick_start/creating_shapes.rst

 can use the Star Tool to create it as outline and region Splines and then use the Transform Tool to deform it.

-Now you are ready for the **last tutorial** in this section.
-Hang on!

 .. |Reset Colors button in the Toolbox| image:: creating_shapes_dat/Toolbox_Reset_Colors_Button_1_0.png